Bill Maher’s New Year’s 10th Anniversary starring

 “I think everybody wants to be in Hawaii in December,” Maher said.
 “That was my plan all year; get my ass booked there for New Year’s!”

-*This show will include mature subject matter.
+*Proof of full COVID-19 vaccination required to enter.
+Masks required at all times indoors.
+This show will include mature subject matter.